 The events in Chapter 21 originate biblically in the Book of Jonah’s third chapter.
 Our novel may differ from that text in several interpretive ways.

 Jonah 3:3 tells us it took three days to walk across Nineveh.
-This is not a point of contention, but it factors into some.
+This is not a point of contention between the Bible and the novel, although it factors into some.
 Verse 4 tells us Jonah spent his first day preaching God’s warning – and that’s the last time this Old Testament book mentions his ministry.
 Verse 5 says the Ninevites believed Jonah, started a fast, and donned sackcloth.
 It does not specify when this support actually started, although to modern audiences that pay closer attention to continuity than did ancient writers and readers, the context may suggest this support happened quickly.

 Verses 6-9 tell of one meeting between the Assyrian king and Jonah, with the monarch agreeing to Jonah’s call.
 This novel depicts two meetings, the first one early and hostile, the second late and somewhat friendly.